 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-Our summer vacation packing list gives you the ultimate checklist of everything you need to travel safely, smartly, and with style this summer.
+Our vacation packing list gives you the ultimate checklist of everything you need to travel safely, smartly, and with style.

 An RFID-blocking passport holder is a great addition to keep your passport safe and accounted for.
 Some people also like to make photocopies of their passports, just in case.